joshfrench/om-wiki-fork/Om-Next-Overview.md

     - Parameters (which are nil if not supplied in the query)
 - Must return a value that has the shape implied the grammar element being read.

-The parse will create an output map that has the key (e.g. :user/name) associated with your return value.
+The parse will create the output map.

 ### Reading a keyword